GowthamKumar1236/ReachInbox-Assignement/README.md

    npm start

 7. Open the Application:
-   * Open your web browser and navigate to http://localhost:3000 to view the application.
+   * Opening web browser and navigate to http://localhost:3000 to view the application.

 **Configuration**